My Top 10 First-Hand Tips for International Travel

 #9 Make Sure Your Passport Is Valid

 So, check this in advance, and renew your passport as needed!
 Also, check for any special visa requirements and international travel restrictions.
+This is one of my tips for international travel that you can’t overlook!

 #10 Learn The Local Tipping Culture